Element2023H/rmtrd/README.md

 # RMTRD

-### A driver for detecting and intercepting malicious threads creation in target process
+### A kernel mode solution for detecting and prevent malicious threads creation in target process

 ## Features